Eigg: Later lairds

-The purchaser and new owner of Eigg was one Dr. Hugh MacPherson, and for a while island society carried on normally.
-The Scottish geologist and writer Hugh Miller visited the island in the 1840s and wrote a long and detailed account of his explorations in his book The Cruise of the Betsey (published in 1858).
-Miller was a self-taught geologist; so the book contains detailed observations of the geology of the island, including the Sgùrr and the singing sands.
-He described the islanders of Eigg as "an active, middle-sized race, with well-developed heads, acute intellects, and singularly warm feelings".
-He described seeing the bones of adults and children in family groups with the charred remains of their straw mattresses and small household objects still in Massacre Cave; after reading this description, Sir Walter Scott was so appalled that he started a fund for Christian burial, which resulted in the bodies' removal.
+The purchaser and new owner of Eigg was Dr. Hugh MacPherson, a Sub-Principal at King's College, Aberdeen.
+He was not wealthy and had 12 children but was well-connected.
+The Scottish geologist and writer Hugh Miller visited the island in the 1840s and wrote a long and detailed account of his explorations in his book The Cruise of the Betsey published in 1858.
+Miller was a self-taught geologist and the book contains detailed observations of the geology of the island, including An Sgùrr and the singing sands.

-In 1847, ongoing rackrenting and the resulting financial woes of the islanders were compounded by the Highland Potato Famine.
-Furthermore, Dr. MacPherson decided to evict his tenants en masse and replace them with herds of sheep, as the price of wool had recently undergone substantial increases.
+The financial woes of the islanders were compounded by the Highland Potato Famine.
+Furthermore, Dr. MacPherson decided to evict his tenants en masse and replace them with herds of sheep.
+In 1853, the whole village of Gruilin was cleared and all but three families emigrated to Nova Scotia.
+One woman who was left behind never recovered from the evictions and threw herself into the sea off the cliffs.
+Three more villages were similarly cleared shortly thereafter.

-In 1853, the whole village of Gruilin – fourteen families – were evicted and forced by Dr. MacPherson to leave Eigg.
-The whole village of Brae was similarly cleared in 1858.
-In 1862, Dr. MacPherson built Sandavore church to serve Eigg's remaining Church of Scotland residents.

-The isle of Eigg has a much wider importance for its influence on the rest of the Catholic Church in Scotland.
-From Donald MacLeod, a Catholic seanchaidh from Eigg resident in Oban, the poet Fr.
-Allan MacDonald collected multiple Catholic hymns and works of oral poetry in Scottish Gaelic.
-Fr.
-MacDonald supplemented these with several of his own compositions and translations and anonymously published a Gaelic hymnal in 1893.

-At the end of the century, in 1893, Dr. MacPherson sold Eigg to Lawrence Thompson, who built a church for the Roman Catholics of the island (St. Donnan's church in Cleadale).

-After being sold by Thompson in 1917, the island passed through various hands, including a cabinet minister, until being purchased by Keith Schellenberg.
+The MacPhersons sold Eigg to Robert Thompson, a wealthy shipbuilder, in 1893.
+He died in 1913 and is buried on Eilean Chathastail.
+After being sold by Thompson's family in 1917, the island passed through various hands, including the cabinet minister, Walter Runciman, until being purchased by Keith Schellenberg in 1975.
 Unlike his predecessors, who had sought to use the resources of the island for their own power, profit, or leisure, Schellenberg had conservationist motives; he wished to restore its listed buildings, and preserve the natural environment.